kchu100/Cpp/README.md

   Class template is a name for a generic class and is used to pass any data type as a parameter so there is no need to write the same code for different data types.

+  Storage class resemble life or the scope of symbols including variables and functions.
+  Examples: mutable, auto, static, extern, register

 **Access Specifiers:**

   Public: members can be accessed throughout the entire program